katydid/symbolic-automatic-derivatives/README.md

     δ : ∀ {j : Size< i} → (a : A) → Lang j (◇.δ P a)
 ```

-We hope to find help to remove the use of `unsafe` in Lean.
+We hope to find help to remove the use of `unsafe` in Lean or that it is possible to fix using a future `coinductive` feature.

+Apparently there are libraries in Lean that support coinduction, but none that support indexed coinductive types, which is what we require in this case.

 ## Thank you